1994 - Honor Among Thugz + Exodus

 Yonnie Stokes drinking whilst men are along the wall...

-Therefore, this is maybe right after this tracklist and Dee being out of the project that 2Pac invited Yonnie Stokes to join the project (he knew her from his beginnings with the Dayz of a Criminal EP and who was part of 2Pacalypse Now and from Ghetto Gospel project).
+Therefore, this is maybe right after this tracklist and Dee being out of the project that 2Pac invited Yonnie Stokes to join the project (he knew her from his beginnings with the Dayz of a Criminal EP and she was part of 2Pacalypse Now and from Ghetto Gospel project).
 During the Mike Miller shooting, she was a kind of member, like Storm will be for the Outlawz.
 So the song "Thug Bitch" was recorded after this tracklist being written.
-But finally, Yonnie was not signed with the group and left them not long after that.
+But finally, Yonnie was not signed with the group (the 24 of July 94), so she probably didn't stay with the group for a long time (already apart on the pictures...).

 This strange place with these tomb and prayer drawings tend to illustrate the topic of Thug Life : death, life after death, beliefs...